pghalliday/urwid-assets/README.md

 ## TODO

-- serialize to and from file
-- encrypt serialized file
 - load prices from data sources
 - delete assets on deletion of data source (after confirm)
 - prevent add asset unless there is at least one data source